1vanchuck/party-legend-terms.github.io-/Privacy_Policy.md

 - **Purpose:** Subscription processing and payments
 - **Data Collected:** Transaction data (managed by Apple)
 - **Privacy Policy:** [Apple Privacy Policy](https://www.apple.com/legal/privacy/)

-- Your purchases and subscriptions are also governed by the [Apple Media Services Terms and Conditions](https://www.apple.com/legal/internet-services/itunes/).
+Your purchases and subscriptions are governed by the [Apple Media Services Terms and Conditions](https://www.apple.com/legal/internet-services/itunes/).

 These services may collect data according to their own privacy policies.
 We recommend reviewing them.

 ---

-## 5. Children's Privacy (COPPA Compliance)
+## 5. Age Requirements

-**Party Legend** is rated **12+** on the App Store.
+**Party Legend** is rated **17+** on the App Store and is intended for users aged 17 and older.

-### For Children Under 13

-We comply with the **Children's Online Privacy Protection Act (COPPA)**.

-**What We Do:**
+**Why 17+:**
+- The App contains mature themes and adult humor in text-based role descriptions
+- Content may include references to adult situations and mature topics
+- All content is text-based with no explicit images or videos

+**Compliance:**
-- ✅ We do NOT knowingly collect personal information from children under 13
+- We do not knowingly allow users under 17 to access the App
-- ✅ No account registration or email required
-- ✅ All data stored locally on device
-- ✅ Anonymous analytics only (no personal identifiers)
-- ✅ Age verification in-app (Under 18 / 18+)

-**Parental Control:**
-- Parents can review all game data in the App (player names, settings)
-- Parents can delete all data by uninstalling the App
+- By downloading the App, you confirm you are at least 17 years old
-- Parents should supervise children's use of the App
+- Parents should ensure minors do not access this App

-**If you are under 13:**
-- You must have parental/guardian consent to use this App
-- Do not enter real names or personal information
-- Ask a parent to help with in-app purchases

-If we discover we have inadvertently collected information from a child under 13, we will delete it immediately.

 ---

-## 6. Age Verification & Content Filtering
+## 6. Content Type & Maturity

-**Age Selection:**
+**Text-Based Content:**
+- All role descriptions are **text-only** - no explicit images, videos, or audio
+- Content includes mature humor, adult themes, and comedic scenarios
+- Categories range from family-friendly to adult-oriented humor

+**User Responsibility:**
-- Users can select "Under 18" or "18+" in the App
+- Users must be 17+ to use this App
-- This selection is stored locally on your device only
-- Age verification determines which content categories are available
-- Under 18: Access to all-ages content only
-- 18+: Access to all content, including adult-themed categories

-**Changing Age Settings:**
-- You can change your age selection anytime in Settings
-- This immediately updates available content
+- Users are responsible for ensuring gameplay is appropriate for their environment
+- Content is designed for entertainment among mature audiences

 ---